yousefheroo028/own_implementation/README.md

 # own_implementation
 ### Salam, I'm Youssef Hassan, a student at the Faculty of Computers and Artificial Intelligence.
-This repository contains algorithms and data structures implemented by me.
+This repository contains some codes implemented by me.
-I am implementing these as practice for what I am learning in a Data Structures course.
+I am implementing these as practice for what I am learning in a Data Structures course and implementing some codes help me in my studying.
 ## This is still being conded...